Jake Rogers (baseball): Detroit Tigers

-On August 31, 2017, the Astros traded Rogers to the Detroit Tigers, along with Franklin Pérez and Daz Cameron, for Justin Verlander.
+On August 31, 2017, the Astros traded Rogers to the Detroit Tigers, along with Franklin Pérez and Daz Cameron, in exchange for Justin Verlander.
 Detroit then assigned him to the Lakeland Flying Tigers where he played in two games.
-Rogers spent 2018 with the Erie SeaWolves, hitting .219 with 17 home runs and 56 RBIs in 99 games.
+Rogers spent 2018 with the Erie SeaWolves, hitting .219 with 17 home runs and 56 RBI across 99 games.
 He returned to Erie to begin 2019 before being promoted to the Toledo Mud Hens.
 Rogers was named to the 2019 All-Star Futures Game.

-On July 30, 2019, the Tigers selected Rogers' contract and promoted him to the major leagues.
-He had been hitting .250 between AA and AAA with 14 home runs and 52 RBI, while throwing out 25 of 48 base stealers (52.1%).
+On July 30, 2019, the Tigers selected Rogers' contract and promoted him to the major leagues for the first time.
+He had been hitting .250 split between Double-A Erie and Triple-A Toledo with 14 home runs and 52 RBI, while throwing out 25 of 48 base stealers (52.1%).
 Rogers played that night and got his first major league hit in the 7th inning, an RBI single off Taylor Cole of the Los Angeles Angels.
 In the next game on July 31, Rogers hit his first major league home run off the Angels' José Suárez.
-In 35 games for Detroit, Rogers hit .125 with 4 home runs.
+In 35 games for Detroit, Rogers hit .125 with four home runs.
 Rogers did not make an appearance for the Tigers in 2020.

 Rogers was optioned to the Tigers' alternate training site in Toledo to start the 2021 season.
 He was recalled to the major league club on May 7.
 On July 19, Rogers was placed on the 10-day injured list with a forearm strain.
 On August 18, the Tigers transferred Rogers to the 60-day injured list after the strain did not respond to treatment.
-On September 8, the Tigers announced that Rogers had undergone Tommy John surgery and would miss at least a year.
-On April 6, 2022, Rogers was placed on the Tigers' 60-day Injured List, and he missed the entire 2022 season.
+On September 8, the Tigers announced Rogers had undergone Tommy John surgery and would miss at least a year.
+On April 6, 2022, Rogers was placed on the Tigers' 60-day injured list after which he missed the entirety of the 2022 season.

-Rogers returned for the 2023 season, during which he platooned at catcher with Eric Haase.
-He played in 107 games, batting .221 with 21 home runs.
+Rogers returned to action in the 2023 season, during which he platooned at catcher with Eric Haase.
+He appeared in 107 total games, batting .221 with 21 home runs.
 In the 2024 season, Rogers struggled at the plate, hitting .197 with 10 home runs in 102 games.

 On January 9, 2025, Rogers and the Tigers agreed to a one-year, $2.64 million contract, avoiding arbitration.
-On April 8, 2025, Rogers was placed on the 10-day injured list with left oblique tightness.
+On April 8, Rogers was placed on the 10-day injured list with left oblique tightness.
 When he returned in late May, he had lost his starting job to Dillon Dingler.
-In 46 games for the Tigers, Rogers hit .187 with 3 home runs and 19 RBI.
+In 46 appearances for the Tigers, Rogers hit .187 with three home runs and 19 RBI.

+Rogers entered the 2026 season as the backup catcher to Dingler; in 34 games for Detroit, he posted a slash line of .161/.266/.301 with three home runs, nine RBI, and one stolen base.
+On July 28, 2026, Rogers was designated for assignment by the Tigers, and Eduardo Valencia assumed his role as backup.